-The purpose of the Technical Composite Map is to provide a consolidated reference map that brings together key elements from the Land Use Strategy, the Equity and Resilience map, the Economy map, the Ecological Vision, and the Transportation map/ existing Bus Rapid Transit.
+The purpose of the technical composite map is to provide a consolidated reference map that brings together key elements from the land use strategy, the equity and resilience map, the economy map, the ecological vision map, and the transportation/ existing bus rapid transit map.

-This Technical Composite does not bring forward any new or revised information but rather compiles information contained within various Vancouver Plan maps for ease of reference.
+This technical composite does not bring forward any new or revised information but rather compiles information contained within various Vancouver Plan maps for ease of reference.